The-Marcy-Lab-School/2-3-1-grid-media-queries/README.md

 > * Use the diagram below to explain the difference between flexbox and grid.
 Pose the question to the group, how many rows/columns are in the example pictured above?

 * Flexbox is a `display` type that allows us to arrange items in rows OR columns
-* Grid is a `display` type allows us to arrange items in rows AND columns
+* Grid is a `display` type that allows us to arrange items in rows AND columns
 * In a grid, grid items can span across multiple rows and/or columns

 ![](images/flex-vs-grid.png)